 A third category covers assaults committed during the commission or intended commission of other crimes.
 This charge applies to any person who commits an assault with the intent of also committing murder, voluntary manslaughter, rape, sexual assault, rape of a child, sexual assault of a child, robbery, arson, burglary, and kidnapping.

 Defenses to an assault case depend on the individual circumstances.
 As with all cases, the elements of the crime must have been committed by the individual.
 However, since there are various types of the offense of assault, defenses to the elements will change depending on the type of assault alleged.

 For instance, consider the intent elements of aggravated assault.
 Aggravated assault can come in two types: assault with a dangerous weapon or assault which inflicts substantial or grievous bodily injury.
 To be guilty of the former, the accused must have specifically intended to do bodily harm while using a dangerous weapon.
 But to be guilty of the latter, the accused only must have generally intended to assault another person; it does not require a specific intent to cause substantial bodily harm.

 It is not a defense to a charge of assault that for some unknown reason, an assault was bound to fail.
 For example, if a person points a loaded rifle at someone and pulls the trigger, that person is guilty of assault even if the cartridge was defective and did not fire.

 Since Article 128 encompasses such a wide variety of conduct, the maximum punishment a person can receive depends on the type of assault.
 Maximum punishment of some of the more frequently charged crimes are as follows:

 Under the UCMJ, the punishment for an assault increases based on the status of the victim.
-Accordingly, assaults upon a commissioned, warrant, noncommissioned, or petty officer, or assaults upon a sentinel or lookout, increase the potential maximum punishment.
+Accordingly, assaults upon a commissioned, warrant, noncommissioned, or petty officer, or assaults upon a sentinel, lookout, or law enforcement officer in the execution of their duties, increase the potential maximum punishment.